How to increase your mobile banking security

 Mobile banking is a handy way to manage your money on the go, and there’s no denying its popularity.
 It’s estimated that, by 2021, over 3 billion people worldwide will use mobile banking.1

 Of course, increased mobile activity means even more reason to be vigilant about security.
-The Australian Cyber Security Centre (ACSC), which leads the Australian Government’s efforts to develop and improve cyber security protections, suggests that the risk of cyber-attacks is increasing, due to the country’s reliance on new technology such as the 5G mobile network and the Internet of Things.2
+The Australian Cyber Security Centre (ACSC), which leads the Australian Government’s efforts to develop and improve cyber security protections, suggests that the risk of cyber-attacks is increasing, due to the country’s reliance on new technology such as the 5G mobile network.2

 So what can you do to keep your mobile and your hard-earned cash secure?